ArunHub/Q-A/react int.md

 #### Redux
 - actions, reducers, store, connect(mapstatetoprops, mapdispatchtoprops), configstore,
 - when action is dispatched, all reducers are called and depend on action type , particular state changes and other reducers return same state

+- Observer is a sound source, Our ears are subject ,We attach those sound source to subject, So when subject observing sounds , we listen and register and identify from which source it’s coming
+- Switching on/off main power which controls other switches and lights bulbs tv.
+Main acts as central system to control like redux - > subscribe/observer pattern

 **Redux thunk:**